 2nd Session: Begins the actual hypnotherapy.
 Again, psychotherapy that is conducted while a client is in a hypnotic trance is called hypnotherapy.
 The relaxation, receptivity to change, and enhanced suggestibility greatly reduces the amount of time and money that traditional psychotherapy would require.
 Moreover, the trance makes dealing with difficult material much, much easier to handle as well as being cost effective.
-Many difficulties can be resolved in 2-3 sessions, however, two sessions are minimum.
+Many difficulties can be resolved in 2-3 sessions, however, two sessions are necessarily minimum.
+With hypnotherapy, one is trading duration for intensity.
+This is how only a few sessions can achieve results more rapidly than months of talking psychotherapy.
 Please be advised that even though most people feel noticeable relief at the end of the first hypnotherapy session, complete disappearance of symptoms can take 2-3 weeks.
 The unconscious is a living, organic reality and complete change occurs gradually, more like a flower unfolding than the flip of a mechanical switch.

 Payment: Is due at the time of service.
 You pay for one session at a time with NO commitment to a set number of sessions, NO money down prior to treatment, and NO credit card number required (I do not accept credit cards).
 I am confident that my fee is less than the others you've researched.
 Please phone me for information on the fee.
 At the conclusion of the final session (to be determined by the client based on the reduction/elimination of symptoms), I can teach you self-hypnosis and the use of the Chevreul pendulum.
 Following that instruction the client will leave with a complimentary pendulum!
 My clients have included children (over age 8), adolescents, adults and seniors.